NSW VPP Battery Incentive: Is It Worth The Wait?

 An incentive for connecting a home or business battery to a Virtual Power Plant will be made available in New South Wales towards the end of the year.
 Find out how much it is and whether it makes joining a VPP worth it.

-In late May, the NSW Government announced a subsidy to make installing solar batteries more affordable for the state’s households and businesses – between $1,600 and up to $2,400 off the up-front cost.
-But the battery rebate isn’t available until November.
+In late May, the NSW Government announced a subsidy to make installing solar batteries more affordable for the state’s households and businesses – up to thousands off the up-front cost.
+But the NSW battery rebate isn’t available until November.
 The initial announcement created confusion due to missing detail, and made some installers cranky as it is impacting sales in the interim while many wait for the rebate.

 So, What’s A VPP?